Urkaz/urkaz.github.io/assets/data/games/xuan-yuan-sword-7.md

 #### Level streaming

-The game seamlessly streams the differents levels while you travel using the Unreal's World Composition system.
-On Switch those loads caused severe time spikes, causing hitches constantly, interrupting the gameplay.
+The game uses Unreal's World Composition system to stream levels seamlessly as the player moves through the world.
+But on Switch, that caused severe frame spikes, with constant hitches that interrupted gameplay.

-We considered using a loadign screen when those hitches happened, but that was not a good solution as they would still interrupt the gameplay.
+We thought about adding a loading screen when streaming happened, but that wouldn't really solve the problem as it would still break immersion.

-After investigating how the system worked, I managed to reduce those hitches to almost zero by reducing the time budget per frame used for level streaming, reducing the number of actors spawned per frame, and disabling the automatic call to the garbage collector after the level finished streaming (at the cost of consuming more memory).
+After digging into how the system worked, I managed to reduce those hitches to almost nothing by lowering the streaming time budget per frame, limiting how many actors could spawn at once, and disabling the automatic garbage collection after each level finished streaming (which did increase memory usage a bit, but was worth it).

 #### Other optimizations

-Other optimizations we applied relied in applying [Profile-Guided Optimizations (PGO)](https://learn.microsoft.com/en-us/cpp/build/profile-guided-optimizations?view=msvc-170) using the built in Unreal tools, which provided us a few extra milliseconds.
+We also used [Profile-Guided Optimizations (PGO)](https://learn.microsoft.com/en-us/cpp/build/profile-guided-optimizations?view=msvc-170) via Unreal’s built-in tools, which helped us squeeze out a few extra milliseconds.

-I also analyzed the CPU load using the tools provided by Unreal and other propiertary tools by Nintendo.
-This analysis allowed me to change the affinity of some threads, moving some less time consuming threads out of the cores with more workload, for example.
+On top of that, I analyzed CPU load using both Unreal's profiling tools and Nintendo's proprietary tools.
+That helped me reassign some thread affinties to improve overall performance, moving lighter tasks off the most loaded cores, for example.

 ### GPU